wolfmathias/portfolio/content/posts/2020-06-20-wildwish-building-the-login-form.md

 ```

 During development, my environment variables are being stored in `.env` as `REACT_APP_DEV_GOOGLE_OAUTH_ID = "12345-blablabla.apps.goggleusercontent.com"`, which is included in `.gitignore`.
 I'm accessing these by declaring them as constants, such as: `const GOOGLE_OAUTH_ID = process.env.REACT_APP_DEV_GOOGLE_OAUTH_ID;`

+I'll go more into how this is working in another post.

 I've written the component itself as a functional component and use hooks to take care of the form's state instead of using a class component.
 Though to be honest I may rewrite it as a class component, I had to write it with a lot of boilerplate and doing so would be a simple way to dry it up.
 I'll write another post about writing it with hooks vs without.